Foundation to Advance Brain Rehabilitation

 OutcomeInfo Database

-• A Web-Enabled Client/Person Served Outcomes Reporting Service for any size provider (HIPAA compliant) Each organization’s data is protected and secured
+• A Web-Enabled Client/Person Served Outcomes Reporting Service for any size provider (HIPAA compliant) and each organization’s data is protected and secured.

 FABR Mandatory Data Elements